QCDHUB/database/EIC/readme.md

 EIC kinematics.
 Data Index:
-- 1000: X, Q2, RS value table for EIC predictions
+- 1000: X, Q2, RS values for EIC on A_PV (electron, hadron) and A_parallel (Apa)
+- 2000: X, Q2, RS, and uncertanty values for EIC on NC reduced cross-section (optimistic)
+- 2001: X, Q2, RS, and uncertanty values for EIC on NC reduced cross-section (pessimistic)
+- 2010: X, Q2, RS, and uncertanty values for EIC on CC reduced cross-section (optimistic)
+- 2011: X, Q2, RS, and uncertanty values for EIC on CC reduced cross-section (pessimistic)